jdede/inet-showcases/_docs/routing/manetprotocols/index.md

 TODO: this seems too big

-TODO: sometimes the node doesnt know the location of all its neighbors (if they havent yet received a beacon from them)
+TODO: sometimes the node doesnt know the location of all its neighbors (if they havent yet received a beacon from them) -> config section

 TODO: about this much is enough about each protocol.
 Should be BRIEF.